ranjankumar06/Paytm_mall/README.md

 # Paytm_mall or Flipkat scraping
+Paytm mall in one  time 13 pages screping .
+Flipkat scraping 1 page.
-In one time time 13 pages screping. i used following modules for scrapping
+i used following modules for scrapping
 ```
 requests,beautifullsoup4,json